mrme77/Disaster-Response-/README.md

 pd.set_option('display.max_colwidth',True)
 ```
 ### Deployment
-- ETL Pipeline Preparation.ipynb: Jupyter Notebook containing the ETL code as well as some EDA info.
+<ul> ETL Pipeline Preparation.ipynb: Jupyter Notebook containing the ETL code as well as some EDA info.
+After loading the messages and categories datasets into pandas dataframe, we observe some issues.
+<ul> - The `message` attribute has high percentage of missing values and since it provides a translation of the `original` and it is consistently populated in English,it would be best to drop this column.</ul>
+<ul> - Both datasets present duplicated records which can be removed.</ul>
+<ul> - the categories dataset has multi-lable econding in single column meaning that the entire set of categories is stored in the column `categories` with each category-label separated by a semicolon.
+Transformations are required to restructure the dataset into a more analyzable format, where each category is represented as an individual column with binary values indicating presence or absence.</ul>
+<ul> - The attribute `child_alone` has only one label (0) which suggests that it does not provide any variability or useful information for analysis.
+It is advisable to remove this category from the dataset for the following reasons:
+<ul> - The attribute `related` has three distinct levels (0, 1, and 2), it’s considered a categorical variable with three levels rather than a binary variable.

-- ML Pipeline Preparation.ipynb: Jupyter Notebook contining the steps to prepare the ML pipeline.
+ML Pipeline Preparation.ipynb: Jupyter Notebook contining the steps to prepare the ML pipeline.
 - process_data.py: Python file for running the ETL pipeline.
 - train_classifer.py: Python file for running the ML model.
 - run.py: Python file for running the interactive web applicaiton piece.